Plant-Based Yogurt Processing Line Description

 In almond yogurt production, due to the low starch/high-fat content in almonds, it also needs to add enough sugar and thickener into the base to achieve viscosity.

-When all the ingredients are mixed, then the product base needs to heat treatment.
-The purpose of the heat treatment is mainly to kill all pathogenic bacteria and swelling of the stabilizer and starch.
+When all the ingredients are mixed, then the product base needs to undergo heat treatment.
+The purpose of the heat treatment is mainly to kill all pathogenic bacteria and swelling of the stabilizer and starch, and denaturation of proteins.

 The heat treatment temperature and holding time strongly depend on what thickeners and stabilizers you use.
-Some thickeners cannot tolerate high temperatures, while others need a very long holding time to be activated, so when considering the heat treatment, need to consider both factors: food safety and thickeners’ temperature tolerance.
-The common heat treatment process for yogurt products is 90℃ for 5 min, at this condition, the heat treatment can denature protein and optimize the texture of the end products.
+Some thickeners cannot tolerate high temperatures, while others need a very long holding time to be activated, so when considering the heat treatment, you need to consider both factors: food safety and thickeners’ temperature tolerance.
+The common heat treatment process for yogurt products is 90-95℃ for 1-10 min, depending on the recipe (primarily depending on what type and amount of starch/thickener is used).
+With this condition, the heat treatment can denature protein and optimize the texture of the end products.

-We usually use the plate or tubular sterilizer to do the heat treatment according to the product base viscosity, and after sterilizing, the plant-based products will be cooled to 40℃ and then pumped into fermentation tanks.
+The plate or tubular heat exchanger is usually used to do the heat treatment according to the product’s base viscosity, and after sterilizing, the plant-based products will be cooled to 43-45℃ and then pumped into fermentation tanks.

 A bacterial culture, also called a starter culture, is added to heat-treated plant-based products for fermentation.
 These cultures can be a mixture of Streptococcus thermophilus and Lactobacillus bulgaricus, but other cultures are also commonly used in plant-based products.
 During fermentation, bacteria consume the sugars in the base and convert sugar into lactic acid, which lowers pH and alters flavor and aroma.
 But there’s an important difference: for plant-based products, this pH drop doesn’t have as much of an effect on product viscosity as dairy yogurt, which is why we need to add the thickeners.

-The fermentation time and temperature depend on the product protein content, original and final pH value, oxygen level, etc. So the fermentation tanks need to equip the pH meter, dissolved oxygen meter, and protein detector to real-time monitor these parameters.
+The fermentation time and temperature depend on the product protein content, original and final pH value, oxygen level, etc. So the fermentation tanks need to be equipped with a pH meter, dissolved oxygen meter, and protein detector to real-time monitor these parameters.
+But the fermentation time and temperature for the plant-based yogurt products are still similar to dairy-based yogurt, which is 4-8 hours at 40-45℃.

-After the fermentation process, the plant-based yogurt will be cooled to 5℃ and then filled into containers.
+After the fermentation process, the plant-based yogurt will be cooled to 20℃ by a plate heat exchanger, and then the plant-based yogurt will be pumped to the buffer tanks for filling.